 EOR: Some Special Uses

-In my own personal, ongoing quest for doing things quicker or more RAM-efficiently with code, some time ago I blundered into some nice little hacks with the EOR instruction, the "Exclusive OR".
+In my own personal, ongoing quest for doing things quicker or more RAM-efficiently with 6502 assembly on the Commodore 64, some time ago I blundered into some nice little hacks with the EOR instruction, the "Exclusive OR".

 Some of my favourites are: